 - you were entitled to claim input tax on their acquisition or on their construction where that construction created a new building, or acquired them as a transfer of a going concern and a predecessor owner was entitled to claim input tax

 - your supplies of them, if made, would be taxable (for example because you have opted to tax)

 - the total VAT on the assets if treated as made is over £1,000

-If the land or buildings are capital items for the purposes of the capital goods scheme you may need to make a final adjustment under the scheme.
-Further information can be found in Capital goods scheme (Notice 706/2).
+If the land or buildings are capital items for the purposes of the Capital Goods Scheme you may need to make a final adjustment under the scheme.
+Further information can be found in Capital Goods Scheme (VAT Notice 706/2).

 7.9 If the land or building includes fixtures and fittings

 If fixtures and fittings are included with a building or land they are not treated as separate supplies for VAT purposes.
 This means that their liability is the same as that of the land or building with which they’re being supplied.

 The value of a transaction for Stamp Duty Land Tax purposes includes any VAT that is chargeable.

 8. Developers’ agreements